classicoman2/Pd2.1_2021/README.md

 ### SPRINT 2: Presentation finished
 > :alarm_clock: Deadline: Wednesday 03/02/2021
-* From this point, you can not change your presentations (only small changes/buts)
+* From this point, you can not change your presentations (only small changes/solve bugs)

 ### Video Presentations premiere
 > :scream: Date: Thursday 04/02/2020